27 July 2018

 Human Rights, Security and Development

-Summer school takes place in the heart of The Hague.
-The International City of Peace, Justice and Security boasts around 131 international institutes and 80 justice organisations and is one of the United Nations' cities.
+The Hague, City of International City of Peace, Justice and Security, boasts around 131 international institutes and 80 justice organizations and together with New York, Geneva and Vienna is one of the United Nations cities.
 Since 1913, the Peace Palace has been a centre of world justice, hosting the permanent Court of Arbitrations and the International Court of Justice.
-You'll also find the International Yugoslavia Tribunal, Europol and the International Criminal Court in The Hague, along with many other courts, tribunals and NGOs.
-What better place is there to study human security, rights and development?
+You'll also find, Oxfam International and OPCW, along with many other courts, tribunals and NGOs.

 The program is open to anyone who has completed their high school diploma (or equivalent) and has completed at least their first year bachelor degree level education.
 Applicants whose native tongue is not English, should have a good knowledge of the English language (Level B2 or higher).
 The Hague Summer School reserves the right to determine if applicants English language level is appropriate.